Conno732/PersonalProjects/README.md

-# PersonalProjects
+# SudokuAI_v4
-A repository containing all of my programming projects.
+A repository for the newest version of my sudokuAI

+Uses Java fx along with backtracking